Local events per location, fed straight into your content engine

 Your brand manager spends six hours every Monday researching local events across 80 locations for the week's social and local-content output.
 They check Eventbrite, Meetup, the city calendar, the chamber of commerce, and a Google Doc the local franchisees update weekly.

-The bottleneck is not the marketing work — it is the upstream research that the marketing work depends on.
+The bottleneck is not the marketing work.
+It is the upstream research that the marketing work depends on.

 What success looks like